-Approximately 90%, 68%, and 39% of our net sales for fiscal 2022, 2021 and 2020, respectively, were attributable to sales to customers for delivery outside of the United States.
-We operate sales and service in Taiwan, a service organization in Germany and Philippines, as well as direct support through third party agreements in China and South Korea.
-We expect that sales of products for delivery outside of the United States will continue to represent a substantial portion of our future net sales.
+Approximately 86%, 90%, and 68% of our net sales in fiscal 2023, 2022 and 2021, respectively, were attributable to sales to customers for delivery outside of the United States.
+We provide sales and service in North America and Taiwan, operate a sales organization in Germany and a service organization in the Philippines, as well as direct support through third party agreements in China and South Korea.
+We expect that sales of products for delivery outside of the United States will continue to represent a substantial portion of our future sales.
 Our future performance will depend, in significant part, upon our ability to continue to compete in foreign markets which in turn will depend, in part, upon a continuation of current trade relations between the United States and foreign countries in which semiconductor manufacturers or assemblers have operations.
 A change toward more protectionist trade legislation in either the United States or such foreign countries, such as a change in the current tariff structures, export compliance or other trade policies, could adversely affect our ability to sell our products in foreign markets.
-In addition, we are subject to other risks associated with doing business internationally, including longer receivable collection periods and greater difficulty in accounts receivable collection, the burden of complying with a variety of foreign laws, difficulty in staffing and managing global operations, the impact of the COVID-19 pandemic on the global economy and financial markets, risks of civil disturbance or other events which may limit or disrupt markets, international exchange restrictions, changing political conditions and monetary policies of foreign governments.
+In addition, we are subject to other risks associated with doing business internationally, including longer receivable collection periods and greater difficulty in accounts receivable collection, the burden of complying with a variety of foreign laws, difficulty in staffing and managing global operations, risks of civil disturbance or other events which may limit or disrupt markets, international exchange restrictions, changing political conditions and monetary policies of foreign governments.

-Our net sales for fiscal 2022 were primarily denominated in U.S. Dollars.
+Our net sales for fiscal 2023 were primarily denominated in U.S. Dollars.
 However, because a substantial portion of our net sales is from sales of products for delivery outside the United States, an increase in the value of the U.S. Dollar relative to foreign currencies would increase the cost of our products compared to products sold by local companies in such markets.
 In addition, since the price is determined at the time a purchase order is accepted, we are exposed to the risks of fluctuations in the U.S. Dollar exchange rate during the lengthy period from the date a purchase order is received until payment is made.
 This exchange rate risk is partially offset to the extent our foreign operations incur expenses in the local currency.
 To date, we have not invested in any instruments designed to hedge currency risks.
 Our operating results could be adversely affected by fluctuations in the value of the U.S. Dollar relative to other currencies.